 26 Jun What You Need to Know about Getting Custom Orthotics in Sydney

-Are you looking for information about custom made Orthotics online?
+Are you looking for information about custom made Orthotics ?
 What are they and what makes it different from the cheap ones that you can just buy over the counter?
-These are all good questions and something that you might be wondering about if you were asked by your doctor to start wearing Orthotics for your foot or leg problem.
+These are all good questions and something that you might be wondering about if you were asked by your doctor to start wearing custom inserts for your foot or leg problem.

-Simply put, Orthotics are shoe inserts that foot doctors (podiatrists) recommend in alleviating a broad range of conditions concerning the lower extremities of the body.
+Simply put, they are shoe inserts that foot doctors recommend in alleviating a broad range of conditions concerning the lower extremities of the body.
 These shoe inserts can prove helpful in treating foot disorders such as flat feet, ankle sprain, plantar Fasciitis (heel pain) and the like.

-Custom Orthotics differ from that of prefabricated ones that you can just buy off the shelf.
-Although the latter is cheaper and more convenient, podiatrists do not recommend them for treating any foot or leg disorder.
-Over the counter, Orthotics are just too general and unlikely to provide any lasting results especially for patients with foot and leg disorders like asymmetrical feet or bunions.
+Custom inserts differ from that of prefabricated ones that you can just buy off the shelf.
+Although the latter is cheaper and more convenient, foot doctors do not recommend them for treating any foot or leg disorder.
+Over the counter, inserts are just too general and unlikely to provide any lasting results especially for patients with foot and leg disorders like asymmetrical feet or bunions.
 In such cases, patients require personalised Orthotic insoles that perfectly match the profile of their feet and yield good results.
 Anything less and you might experience the opposite as an ill-fitting Orthotic device can aggravate the problem.
-In many cases, a generic set of Orthotics puts pressure in all the wrong areas of the feet causing more problems than it solves.
+In many cases, a generic set of inserts puts pressure in all the wrong areas of the feet causing more problems than it solves.

-So how much do Orthotics cost from a podiatrist?
-Now that you have an idea of how doctors prescribe custom Orthotics, it is easy to see how they tend to cost a lot more than the ones that you can just get off the shelf.
+So how much do Orthotics cost?
+Now that you have an idea of how doctors prescribe custom inserts it is easy to see how they tend to cost a lot more than the ones that you can just get off the shelf.

-Are you looking to get help from a reputable podiatrist for a pair of custom Orthotics?
+Are you looking to get help from a reputable foot specialist for a pair of custom inserts?
 We at “Modpod Sports Podiatry” would be happy to help!
 Phone us today on 1300 809 874 to arrange a consultation.